polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 or **[save-file]** etc. Your _"auth.hl"_ file, or if you choose to use another filename for it, is in general terms, the by far best protected file in your file system, together with your app/web.config.

+## About passwords

+Passwords in Phosphorus Five is not validated in any ways in regards to strength, or usage of special characters, etc. This means that you can supply for instance _"x"_ or _"123"_ as your user's password.
+These are obviously not very good passwords.
+However, to avoid creating false security, by adding constraints, that new research has shown us are actually **decreasing entropy** of passwords - I have chosen to avoid all forms of _"password strength requirements"_, since this according to new research, actually has shown us that that it results in passwords with **lower entropy**, than if we allow users to create any passwords they want to create.
+You are of course free to add any constraints you wish in forms and such, where you ask your users to provide new passwords for their accounts though.

 ## Users and your filesystem

-When you create a new user, a new folder structure will automatically be created for your user, beneath the _"/p5.webapp/users/"_ folder.
+When you create a new user, a new folder structure will automatically be created for your user, beneath the _"/core/p5.webapp/users/"_ folder.
 This is the user's personal files, and is in general terms, protected such that only that user, and root accounts, can modify or read these files.
 Each user has a
 _"public"_ and a _"private"_ folder.
 The public folder, is for files which the user doesn't care about is protected or not, and anyone with a direct URL to the file, can easily download it.
 The private folder, can only be accessed by the user himself, and/or a root account.